 For more information relating to coronavirus and ICS, call +44 20 3443 9670

-If you're 18-35 years old you could volunteer overseas for 10-12 weeks with International Citizen Service (ICS)
+If you're aged 18 – 35, you could volunteer with the UK Government-funded International Citizen Service (ICS).

 We fight poverty not by sending aid, but by working through volunteers and partners to create long-lasting change in some of the world’s poorest regions.